RustyBadRobot/wp-bootstrap-starter/readme.txt

 * Font Awesome icons, Copyright (C) Dave Gandy License: SIL Open Font License, version 1.1. - http://fontawesome.io/

 == Changelog ==

+= 4.0.0 - May 29, 2025 =
+* Update Bootstrap to v5.3.6
+* Update the CDN link to jsDeliver
+* Add prefetch loading on the jsDeliver scripts and stylesheet

 = 3.3.2 - October 08, 2019 =
 * Update the CDN feature on the theme customizer